Elizabeth Calvert: Early life

 Elizabeth's godfather was Captain Calvert's cousin, Benedict Leonard Calvert, governor of Maryland from 1727 to 1731, and second son of Benedict Calvert, 4th Baron Baltimore.
 Benedict Calvert died of consumption in 1732, while sailing to his home in England.
 In his will, which he drew up before leaving Maryland, he left Elizabeth, then just one year old, a slave boy named Osmyn.

-Captain Calvert suffered from early senility and died on February 2, 1734.
+Captain Calvert was replaced as governor in 1725.
+He suffered from early senility and died on February 2, 1734.
 He had arrived in Maryland a relatively poor man, but died one of the wealthiest men in the Province.
 On his death his estate was appraised at 4,401 pounds sterling.
 His wife died soon afterwards, leaving their daughter Elizabeth an orphan but a wealthy heiress.

-Marriage and Family
+Marriage and family

 Elizabeth Calvert married her cousin Benedict Swingate Calvert (c.
 1730-1788), on April 21, 1748, in St Ann's Church, Annapolis.
 The couple were married by the Reverend John Gordon.
 Benedict Swingate Calvert was the illegitimate son of Charles Calvert, 5th Baron Baltimore, the third Proprietor Governor of Maryland, and a wealthy planter.
-They had thirteen children, though only four survived to adulthood.
+They had thirteen children, though only four survived to mature adulthood.

 Elizabeth's husband Benedict Calvert inherited a 4000 acre plantation known as Mount Airy, near Upper Marlboro in Prince George's County, Maryland, where he grew tobacco.
 Mount Airy was most likely a gift from his father, Lord Baltimore, who had ensured that Calvert would be provided with lands and revenues.
 Mount Airy had originally been a hunting lodge for his great-grandfather Charles Calvert, 3rd Baron Baltimore.
 By the 1770s Benedict Swingate Calvert controlled a large and profitable estate of around 4000 acre, with upwards of 150 slaves.
 He was also an enthusiastic horse breeder, training thoroughbreds and running them in competitions in Maryland and Virginia.

 According to the writer Abbe Robin, who traveled through Maryland during the Revolutionary War, families such as the Calverts enjoyed considerable wealth and prosperity.
 Robin described Maryland houses as being:

 large and spacious habitations, widely separated, composed of a number of buildings and surrounded by plantations extending farther than the eye can reach, cultivated...by unhappy black men whom European avarice brings hither...Their furniture is of the most costly wood, and rarest marbles, enriched by skilful and artistic work.
 Their elegant and light carriages are drawn by finely bred horses, and driven by richly apparelled slaves.

 In 1774, Elizabeth's daughter Eleanor Calvert (1758–1811), married John Parke Custis, son of Martha Washington and the stepson of George Washington.
 Washington himself did not approve of the match owing to the couple's youth, but eventually gave his consent.

 Benedict and Elizabeth Calvert had thirteen children: